-The night before school, just grab one item from each freezer bag and place it in the child’s lunch box with a few raw veggie sticks.
+The night before school, just grab one item from each freezer bag and place it in the child’s lunch box with fresh veggies, fruit, and a healthy packaged snack or treat.
 Store the packed lunch in the refrigerator and, in the morning, you’re ready to grab and go!

 30+ Freezer Friendly School Lunch Foods

 - Ham and cheese

 - Turkey and cheese

 - PB&J (substitute other nut/seed butters for peanut free)